Nouf-Alamro/Nouf-Alamro/README.md

 - 👋 Hi, I’m @Nouf-Alamro
 - 👀 I’m interested in project Management
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning Digital Transformation and Data Science for Business Leaders
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project Management
-- 📫 How to reach me ...

 <!---
 Nouf-Alamro/Nouf-Alamro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.